emmacadavra/ci-portfolio1-spc/README.md

 ### **Footer**

+The Footer sits at the bottom of the webpage, with the same colour styling rules as the Header, and its height is consistent across all devices.

 #### **Footer Links**

-The footer sits at the bottom of the webpage and includes four social media links, all of which are indicated by a logo from Font Awesome.
+The four social media links within the Footer are indicated by logos from Font Awesome.
 As they are logos only, they also include an aria-label so that screen readers can easily understand the purpose of each icon.
 All links are set to open in a new tab, so that they do not disrupt the user experience.
+They also have the same hover styling rules as the Navigation Bar, so that users can clearly see that they are interactable.

+(screenshot of social media links)

-(screenshot of footer)
+(screenshot of hover styling)

 #### **Footer Disclaimer**

+A Disclaimer has been added to the very bottom of the Footer, explaining that this website is for educational purposes only.

+(screenshot of disclaimer)

 ## **Accessibility**